owensgl/biol525D/resources/grading.md

 * Outputs a pdf figure of the principal component analysis.

 Assume all programs and libraries are locally installed in the "/home/ubuntu/bin" directory.
 You can have additional scripts that are called by the shell script (i.e. an R script to run the PCA).
+### Grading
+Scripts will be graded on the following criteria:
+-Is the script generalizable?
+The script should work for any number of files with a specific naming scheme.
+-Is the script annotated?
+The script should have comments throughout explaining what each step is doing.
+-Is the script free of errors?
+The script should not have errors or skipped steps that would prevent it from working

 #### R help
 * To call an R script in command line use "R CMD BATCH Rscriptname.R"